New York Sports Betting Revenue

-Being slow to allow online and mobile betting has clearly held New York’s sports betting industry back.
-Lawmakers are aware of this, with Governor Andrew Cuomo and others declaring their support for online betting and pushing it through in the state’s budget.
+Being slow to allow online and mobile betting held New York’s sports betting industry back.

-New York should see a massive boost when it launches online sports wagering and could perhaps one day be the nation’s biggest market.
+New York should see a massive boost now that online sports wagering has launched, and this could perhaps one day be the nation’s biggest market.
 That said, it will likely always face stiff competition from other Northeastern states.

 New Jersey was the largest market in America in 2020, and Pennsylvania has firmly secured itself in third place for the time being.
 Both sports betting powerhouses are neighbors to New York and have several well-known casino resorts.
 More importantly, their online sportsbooks were gifted several years to get a head start on building their customer base.

-Nearby, Maryland looks set to launch sometime later in 2021, and other wealthy, sports-crazed border states such as Connecticut and Massachusetts are making moves towards legalization.
+Nearby, Maryland looks set to launch sometime later in 2021, and other wealthy, sports-crazed border states such as Massachusetts are making moves towards legalization.

-All of this to say, New York will soon find itself smack in the middle of a highly competitive corner of America when it comes to sports betting.
+All of this to say, New York finds itself smack in the middle of a highly competitive corner of America when it comes to sports betting.

-Will New York catapult itself to the top of the US sports betting market, or will it be stuck falling behind for another year?
+New York is expected to catapult itself to the top of the US sports betting market.